OncNGS

 Falls under the scope of “legitimate business interests”.

-The 500-1500 € is intended price per sample and this price includes all the steps covered by the oncNGS solution from analyte to report.
+The price below 1500 € is intended price per sample and this price includes all the steps covered by the oncNGS solution from analyte to report.
 Data storage is not included and is to covered by the buyer.

-FOXO 1 gene is NICE TO HAVE in the Cancer panel.
+FOXO 1 gene is NICE TO HAVE in the both panels.

-RAF1 gene is NICE TO HAVE (both, Hemato and pan Cancer panel).
+RAF1 gene is NICE TO HAVE in the pan Cancer panel.

-Question 38: In the tender document it is mentioned that: (1) “wetlab block of the oncNGS solution strives to have a high grade of automatization with a turn-around-time of 48h (= 2 working days)” ; (2) “OncNGS solution SHALL enable the use of vendor neutral consumables (e.g. plastic tubes, reagents), for vendor neutral commercial solution” Could you please clarify what you mean by vendor neutral commercial solution with regards to automation?
+Question 38: In the tender document it is mentioned that: (1) “wetlab block of the oncNGS solution strives to have a high grade of automatisation with a turn-around-time of 48h (= two working days)” ; (2) “OncNGS solution COULD enable the use of vendor neutral consumables (e.g. plastic tubes, reagents), for vendor neutral commercial solution.”
+(SUS.05) Could you please clarify what you mean by vendor neutral commercial solution with regards to automation?

 The Consortium prefers that any consumables such as plastic tubes, reagents can be purchased from different brands, not from a single vendor.